Climate-smart agriculture

 A local farmer in Myanmar poses in front of a mango field that is a part of a Climate Smart Village.

-Climate-smart agriculture (CSA) (or climate resilient agriculture) is a set of farming methods that has three main objectives with regards to climate change.
-Firstly, they use adaptation methods to respond to the effects of climate change on agriculture (this also builds resilience to climate change).
-Secondly, they aim to increase agricultural productivity and to ensure food security for a growing world population.
-Thirdly, they try to reduce greenhouse gas emissions from agriculture as much as possible (for example by following carbon farming approaches).
+Climate-smart agriculture (CSA), or climate resilient agriculture, is a set of farming methods that has three main objectives with regard to climate change.
+First, they use adaptation methods to respond to the effects of climate change on agriculture (this also builds resilience to climate change).
+Second, they aim to increase agricultural productivity and to ensure food security for a growing world population.
+Third, they try to reduce greenhouse gas emissions from agriculture as much as possible (e.g., by following carbon farming approaches).
 Climate-smart agriculture works as an integrated approach to managing land.
 This approach helps farmers to adapt their agricultural methods (for raising livestock and crops) to the effects of climate change.

-The most effective approach to enhancing climate-smart agriculture (CSA) is to involve the relevant organizations and government.
-This will demonstrate the duties and responsibilities of the government and the supporting institutions in facilitating the advancement of CSA practices.
-Assessing risks necessitates contemplating climate-smart agriculture.
-The CSA can assist in the research of the introduction of new crop varieties to address the changing climate.

-There are different actions to adapt to the future challenges for crops and livestock.
-For example, with regard to rising temperatures and heat stress, CSA can include the planting of heat tolerant crop varieties, mulching, boundary trees, and appropriate housing and spacing for cattle.
+CSA can assist in the research of the introduction of new crop varieties to address the changing climate.
+CSA can include the planting of heat tolerant crop varieties, mulching, boundary trees, and appropriate housing and spacing for cattle.

-There are attempts to mainstream CSA into core government policies and planning frameworks.
-In order for CSA policies to be effective, they must contribute to broader economic growth and poverty reduction.

 The term climate-smart agriculture has been criticized as a form of greenwashing for big businesses.

 Definition

-The World Bank described climate-smart agriculture (CSA) as follows: "CSA is a set of agricultural practices and technologies which simultaneously boost productivity, enhance resilience and reduce GHG emissions." and "CSA is an integrated approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change."
+The World Bank Group described climate-smart agriculture (CSA) as follows: "CSA is a set of agricultural practices and technologies which simultaneously boost productivity, enhance resilience and reduce GHG emissions."
+Also, "CSA is an integrated approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change."

-FAO's definition is: "CSA is an approach that helps guide actions to transform agri-food systems towards green and climate resilient practices."
+The Food and Agriculture Organization (FAO) says CSA "is not a new set of sustainability practices or production systems, but an approach that involves different elements embedded in local contexts.
+It provides the means for integrating the specificities of adaptation and mitigation into sustainable agricultural development policies, programmes and investments."

 Objectives

-CSA has the following three objectives: "sustainably increasing agricultural productivity and incomes; adapting and building resilience to climate change; and reducing and/or removing greenhouse gas emissions".
+According to the FAO, CSA's main objectives "simultaneously [address] food security and climate change, while contributing to greenhouse gas mitigation".

-Others describe the objectives as follows: mitigate the adverse impacts of climate change on agriculture, stabilize crop production, maximize food security.
+Others describe the objectives as follows: mitigate the adverse impacts of climate change on agriculture, stabilize crop production, and maximize food security.